rei/rei-cedar-docs/docs/components/card/README.md

 {
   "title": "Card",
   "layout_type": "LayoutComponent",
-  "summary": "A card is a linked, interactive surface that groups related information and/or actions associated with a singular subject or destination.", "title_metadata": "CdrCard",
+  "summary": "Linked, interactive surface that groups related information and/or actions associated with a singular subject or destination.", "title_metadata": "CdrCard",
   "breadcrumbs": [
     {